Beginner’s guide to Google SEO

 Tools for researching keywords

 To conduct effective keyword research, you’ll need the right tools.
-Some popular keyword research tools include Google Keyword Planner, SEMrush, Ahrefs, Moz Keyword Explorer and Ubersuggest.
+Some popular keyword research tools include Hubspot, Google Keyword Planner, SEMrush, Ahrefs, Moz Keyword Explorer and Ubersuggest.

 These tools provide insights into how many searches are taking place, how many competitors are using these keywords, and ideas for related or other relevant keywords could be used.